gyg128/Privilege-Centric-Model/README.md

 * Any type errors resulting from I1-I5 violations are omitted from the table.

+### Tables 5-7 in the appendices (Security analysis results of Hilps)

+* Similar to Tables 2-4, execute the corresponding scripts in `Hilps/`.

+#### Notes

+* "Invariant 14-19" in the output of Hilps corresponds to "I1-I6" in the paper.

+* We did not generate the pdf files for the large state spaces of C2 in Table 5 and Error4 in Table 6.

+* Refer to Section 7.4 for the security comparison of Nested Kernel and Hilps.

 ## Approximate execution time

-The model checking time on a machine with an Intel i7-10700 CPU and 16GB RAM is shown in Tables 1-4.
-Most experiments will be completed in a few seconds, except for C2 in Table 2, which takes about 3 minutes.
+The model checking time on a machine with an Intel i7-10700 CPU and 16GB RAM is shown in Tables 1-7.
+Most experiments will be completed in a few seconds, with the largest model (C2 in Table 5) taking about 53 minutes.

 Generating the state space pdf files will take a few more seconds, except for Hilps in Table 1, which takes about 5 minutes.